robenkleene/development-references/bbedit/bbedit-settings.md

 ## Font

-BBEdit will automatically use `Inconsolata` if it's installed.
+BBEdit will automatically use `Consolas` and `Inconsolata` if it's installed.